charlottecroce/ElasticStackSetup/README.md

 ```

 ## 2. Run [setup_install](https://github.com/nathancroce/ElasticStackSetup/blob/main/setup_install)
-This is the first script to run, and it should be run from the `ElasticStackSetup` directory.
+This is the first script to run, and it **MUST** be run from the `ElasticStackSetup` directory.
 It will install elasticsearch, kibana, logstash, and filbeats as apt packages.
 This will only install and configure the essentials: security will be disabled
 ```
 cd ElasticStackSetup
 sudo bash setup_install